greenonline/YACCAdventure/README.md

 There is no gameplay:

  - You can kill Thorin as many times as you want.
- - You can take as much gold coins as you wish.
+ - You can take as many gold coins as you wish.
  -  You can continually pick up the key, and yet it will still be there on the floor, and not in your possession.

 There are no limits... therefore no game.